jackbustertann/TDSE-project/README.md

     return norm_pdf
 ```

-## Defining a third order approximation for the time derivative
+## Defining the third order approximation for the time derivative

 ```python